Fraser Island Australia

 can see the vast sand dune Badjala Sandblow.
 From the Valley of the

-Giants, there’s another 13.1km track past a historical logging site to
+Giants, there’s another 13km track past a historical logging site to

-Lake Garawongera, and from there there is a final 6.6km to Happy
+Lake Garawongera, and from there there is a final 6.5km to Happy

-Valley, a little settlement with a shop, eatery and accommodation.
+Valley - a small settlement with a shop, an eatery and accommodation.

 Drive to Eli Creek - Fraser Island Australia

-North from Happy Valley you are best off getting around by a vehicle.
+North of Happy Valley you are best off getting around by a vehicle.

 You can drive the Seventy Five Mile Beach with a 4WD and it’s a lot of

 fun.
-North from Happy Valley is Eli Creek – the biggest stream on the
+North of Happy Valley is Eli Creek – the biggest stream on the

 eastern coast of the island and a nice place to have a dip.
 Not far